Stormy102/Lancer/README.md

 Thanks for your interest in contributing to this project.
 You can contribute or report issues in the following ways:

 ### Pull Requests
+Before starting a pull request, please communicate to one of the main developers the wishes you would want to make and why.
+This would best be done in a public forum using [issues](https://github.com/Stormy102/Lancer/issues)

 If you would like to create a pull request, please make sure that you are on the [develop branch](https://github.com/Stormy102/Lancer/tree/develop) before opening one.
 Once you have cloned or forked this repo, open the root of the cloned repo to begin development.
 This project uses [git-flow](https://github.com/nvie/gitflow) as its branching model.

-The current development environment is with [PyCharm](https://www.jetbrains.com/pycharm/).
-Please make sure you are using these versions before submitting any pull requests.
+The current development environment is with [PyCharm](https://www.jetbrains.com/pycharm/)

+When making changes, please update the README.md with details of changes to the interface, new environment variables, exposed ports, useful file locations and container parameters.

-#### Coding Conventions
+### Coding Conventions
 This project uses [Pep8](https://www.python.org/dev/peps/pep-0008/) to maintain a consistent coding style.
 PyCharm uses the Pep8 style, which makes conformity easier.

 ### Reporting bugs
-If you find a bug, crash or any other intende
+If you find a bug, crash or any other unintended issue when running the program, please [create an issue](https://github.com/Stormy102/Lancer/issues)

 ## Credits